cicl-stanford/homepage/content/home/people.md

 # id = "Sloan Charles"
 # position = "Research Assistant"
 # email = "sloanc24@stanford.edu"
 # description = "I am a sophomore at Stanford planning to major in Psychology and minor in Creative Writing and/or African and African American Studies.
-I am working on a developmental project focused on children’s cognition, and I hope to work more with children in the future.
+I am working on a developmental project focused on children's cognition, and I hope to work more with children in the future.
 I love eating soup dumplings and crispy tofu!"

 # [[member]]
 # id = "Ross Kempner"